 We have two study spaces providing Wi-Fi, desks, PCs, a printer and scanner, and access to physical collections.

-RCP members and course students may borrow from the current print collections and have remote access to ejournals, ebooks and databases.
+RCP members and course students may borrow items and access our ejournals, ebooks and databases.

 You can take photographic images of items over 100 years old in good physical condition, subject to copyright regulations and the photography policy.

 Appointments are available between 10am and 5pm.
 Advance booking is essential and we ask for at least 3 days’ notice.
 All visitors making research appointments must register at the start of their first visit and renew their registration annually.
 They must supply two forms of ID to register.
 Contact us for more details.